 SFAS 157: In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles (GAAP), and expands disclosures about fair value measurements.
-SFAS 157 applies under other accounting pronouncements that require or permit fair value measurements, the Board of Directors having previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
+SFAS 157 applies under other accounting pronouncements that require or permit fair value measurements, the Board having previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
 Accordingly, SFAS 157 does not require any new fair value measurements.
 However, for some entities, the application of SFAS 157 will change current practice.
-SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
+SFAS 157 was effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
+In February 2008, the FASB deferred the effective date of SFAS 157 for one year for nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis.
 We have not yet determined the effect if any that adopting SFAS 157 will have on AVANT's financial statements.